 This is an updated and expanded discussion of Policy Concepts in 1000 Words: the Social Construction of Target Populations .
-It’s the theoretical summary for a paper I’m writing with Jonathan Pierce on the (hopefully positive) future for this approach.
-I’ll add a post on empirical applications soon.
+It’s the theoretical summary for a paper I’m writing with Jonathan Pierce on the future for this approach.
+See also a separate post on empirical applications.

 Policymakers articulate value judgements which underpin fundamental choices about which social groups should be treated positively or negatively by government bodies.
 When addressing highly politicised issues, they seek to reward ‘good’ groups with government support and punish ‘bad’ groups with sanctions (Schneider et al, 2014).
 This judgement is often described as ‘moral reasoning’ (Haidt, 2001) or ‘fast thinking’ (Kahneman, 2012: 20).
 Policymakers make quick, biased, emotional judgements, then back up their actions with selective facts to pursue their understanding of a policy problem and its solution:

 Likes and dislikes are not the result of individual or collective reason and deliberation but mainly the product of emotion and heuristics … judgments begin with emotional reactions … and reason is used mainly to justify initial emotion responses (Schneider et al, 2014, drawing on Kahneman, 2012 and Haidt, 2001; 2012).